ANALYSIS-Biden team shrugs off polls, targets key voters ahead of 2024 run | Politics

 ANALYSIS-Biden team shrugs off polls, targets key voters ahead of 2024 run

-A Fox News-led focus group felt he didn't address crime or education adequately.
-In swing state of Nevada, independents and moderates approved of Biden's attacks on Republicans for threatening Social Security and Medicare benefits, and his pledge to cap insulin costs and make the wealthy pay their "fair share" in taxes, said Navigator Research, which hosted a small focus group.

-Joe Biden's aides and Democratic allies are shrugging off polls showing doubts about his age and leadership as they plot his expected re-election campaign, and point instead to the U.S. president's flinty State of the Union speech to Congress this week as a sign of his political resiliency.
+Joe Biden, his aides and his Democratic allies are shrugging off polls showing doubts about his age and leadership as they plot his expected re-election campaign, and point instead to the U.S. president's flinty State of the Union speech to Congress this week as a sign of his political resiliency.

 On Wednesday, Biden delivered a robust speech in the state of Wisconsin, which made such a flip in 2020, ribbing Republicans for heckling him over his remarks about some opposition party members' Social Security plans, while reiterating a pledge to work with them at the same time.
 "People sent us a clear message: Fighting for the sake of fighting gets us nowhere.
 We are getting things done," he said.